thiggy01/clone-ubuntu/README.md

 ## Changings

-I removed some functionalities like changing release-upgrades file, moving your cron jobs to a hold folder, among other things.
-I also added the ability to detect and clone, not just the root partition, but the /home partition too, among other coding tweaks to turn the cloning process safer.
+I removed some features like changing release-upgrades file, moving your cron jobs to a hold folder, among other things.
+I also added the ability to detect and clone, not just the root partition, but the /home partition too, among other things to turn the cloning process easier and safer.

 ## Preparation

-Imortant notes to consider:
+### Booting and Partitioning

+* Your boot loader must be grub2 and and you'll have to remove all changes made by grub-customizer if installed.

+* You'll need to create a BIOS boot partition of at least 1MiB to boot from a BIOS/GPT layout.

+* You'll need to create an EFI system partition of at least 100MiB to boot from an UEFI/MBR or an UEFI/GPT layout.

+* These booting partitions need to be created before your system partitions for GRUB to work properly.

+* You must create empty ext4 partitions large enough to hold your boot and home (if there is one) partitions.

+* For information about how to create them, visit: https://wiki.archlinux.org/index.php/Partitioning

+### Prerequisites

-* Your boot loader must be grub and the script must be ran in a terminal with bash shell and whiptail dialog boxes.
+* The script must be ran in a terminal running bash shell and whiptail package has to be installed.

-* You must be cloning from INSIDE your (live) boot system and home partition.
+* You must be cloning from inside your mounted root system and mounted home partition.

-* YYou must create empty ext4 partitions LARGE ENOUGH TO HOLD your boot and home (if there is one) partitions.

-* Your target (clone) partitions MUST NOT BE MOUNTED and HAVE TO BE AN EXT4 file system.
+* Your target clone partitions must not be mounted and have to be an ext4 file system.

+### Warnings

-* When you are recloning, any new data on the previous clone partition WILL BE DELETED.
+* When you are recloning, any new data on the previous clone partition will be deleted.

-* Before cloning, a confirmation screen is displayed with information about source and target partitions.

-* DON'T USE YOUR COMPUTER WHILE IT'S BEING CLONED BECAUSE YOU MAY END UP WITH INCONSISTENT DATA BETWEEN YOUR CLONED SOURCE AND CLONE TARGET.
+* Don't use your computer while it's being cloned because you may end up with inconsistent data between your cloned source and clone target.

+* IF YOU DON'T FOLLOW THE INSTRUCTIONS GIVEN ABOVE, THIS SCRIPT WILL DISPLAY A WARNING MESSAGE AND ABORT THE CLONING PROCESS.

 ## Usage

-Download it with the following command: `curl -L -O github.com/thiggy01/clone-linux/raw/master/clone-linux`, give it execution permission with `chmod +x clone-linux` and run it with root privileges as `sudo ./clone-linux`
+Download it with the following command: `curl -L -O github.com/thiggy01/clone-ubuntu/raw/master/clone-ubuntu`, give it execution permission with `chmod +x clone-ubuntu` and run it with root privileges as `sudo ./clone-ubuntu`

-After starting the script, you will see a menu asking you to select your umounted target boot "/" ext4 partition.
+After starting the script, you will see a series of instructions on how to prepare your disk to run the script properly.

+menu asking you to select your umounted target boot "/" ext4 partition.

 <p align="center"><img width="460" height="312" src="https://i.imgur.com/2fUBIgr.png"></p>